Privilegex/Protein-Structure/README.md

 # Protein-Structure
-Develops 3D structure of proteins
+Develops 3D structure of proteins with basic input datas